DUNE/dunedb/schemas.md

   // supplied by caller:

   componentUuid,  // BSON component UUID.
-Required for 'test', should not be there for 'job'
+Required for 'test', should not be there for 'job'.
+Provided via api route.
-  form_id: <string>,
+  formId: <string>,
-  form_name: <string>,
+  formName: <string>,
-  form_record_id: <ObjectId>,  // objectID of the form record used.
+  formObjectId: <ObjectId>,  // objectID of the form record used.
   state: <string>         // Required. "submitted" for final data, "draft" for a draft verison.
                           // Also reserved: 'trash'
   data: { ...  }      // actual test data.
 (Also contains uuid?)